Millcreek Community Hospital

 Residency.
 These programs require the completion of a prerequisite preliminary year, with a

-will match into one program that incorporates both the specialty residency program and the
+match into one program that incorporates both the specialty residency program and the prerequisite

-Traditional Rotating Program.
-This program is available for graduate specialty programs not
+Rotating Program.
+This program is available for graduate specialty programs not currently offered

-currently offered at Millcreek Community Hospital, such as Dermatology, Physical Medicine or
+at Millcreek Community Hospital, such as Dermatology, Physical Medicine or Proctologic Surgery.

 (Back row, left to right) James Pierce,